bazelbuild/bazel/site/docs/rule-challenges.md

 custom collection classes that effectively compress the information in memory by avoiding the copy at each step.
 Almost all of these data structures have set semantics, so we called the class NestedSet.
-The majority of changes to reduce Bazel’s memory consumption over the past several years were changes to use NestedSet instead of whatever was previously used.
+The majority of changes to reduce Bazel's memory consumption over the past several years were changes to use NestedSet instead of whatever was previously used.

 Unfortunately, usage of NestedSet does not automatically solve all the issues;